 Read More Close

 While tourism is the mainstay of the Barbados economy, international business is certainly a driving force, making a huge contribution.
-As of February 2022, we have 19 foreign currency earning banks (FCEBs) in Barbados, with many globally recognised names in the mix.
+As of January 2023 we had 17 foreign currency earning banks (FCEBs) in Barbados, with many globally recognised names in the mix.
 They are drawn to our shores because of the competitive tax regime, exemptions from exchange control restrictions, the availability of world-class business services and human resources, and our reliable networking infrastructure to support financial transactions.
 Another pull factor is our expanding tax and investment treaty network, giving investors confidence and security in terms of taxation.

 Barbados has modern business legislation and is a well-regulated jurisdiction.
 All financial institutions are governed by the Financial Institutions (Amendment) Act.
 Read more about the formation and requirements of foreign currency earning banks, and the advantages of locating them in Barbados.